HumanSecurity/human-verified-ai-agent/README.md

 - **ANS (Agent Name Service)**: Each agent implements secure naming following the [OWASP ANS v1.0 standard](https://genai.owasp.org/resource/agent-name-service-ans-for-secure-al-agent-discovery-v1-0/) for structured agent identification.
 The agents use hierarchical names like `forecast.weather.v1.human-security.com` and `planner.trip.v1.human-security.com` to enable secure agent discovery and authentication.
 This naming system provides a DNS-inspired framework for AI agent identity management that scales across distributed systems.

 **Demo Key Management:**
-This showcase is designed to work out-of-the-box using demonstration key-pairs.
+This showcase is designed to work out-of-the-box using demonstration key pairs.
 Each agent has its own private key in the `keys/` directory, with corresponding public keys pre-configured on HUMAN's registry.
 This approach allows you to immediately experience the multi-agent HTTP Message Signatures protocol in action without needing to set up your own certificate authority or key management infrastructure.

 **Why this approach is necessary for the demo:**
 - No agent registry or certificate authority currently exists in production for this protocol
 - The verifier service needs to trust and validate signatures using known public keys
 - This demo setup lets you focus on understanding the multi-agent signature protocol rather than key management complexity

-In a production environment, each agent would have its own unique key-pair issued through a proper certificate authority, but for learning and demonstration purposes, these demo key-pairs provide the simplest path to understanding the architecture.
+In a production environment, each agent would have its own unique key pair issued through a proper certificate authority, but for learning and demonstration purposes, these demo key pairs provide the simplest path to understanding the architecture.

 **⚠️ Important Note:** This is a demonstration project designed for learning and evaluation purposes.
 While the cryptographic implementations are production-ready, the key management and agent registry components are simplified for educational use.

 ### For Commercial AI Agent Companies

-If you are a commercial AI agent company and would like your AI agents' messages to be verified cryptographically by HUMAN, please submit a verification request via this form: https://forms.gle/1MLRFqjzDpaooaK79
+If you are a commercial AI agent company and would like your AI agents' messages to be verified cryptographically by HUMAN, please contact us to submit a verification request via this email: [agent.verification@humansecurity.com](mailto:agent.verification@humansecurity.com)

 ## Quick Start